VUmcCGP/wisecondor/README.md

 sex chromosomes are not included in the analysis.
 Here, I present WisecondorX, an evolved WISECONDOR that aims at dealing with previous difficulties.
 Main adaptations include the additional (and consistent) analysis of the X and Y chromosomes, a CBS-based segmentation technique and a custom plotter, resulting in overall superior results and significantly lower computing times, allowing daily diagnostic use.
-WisecondorX should be applicable not only to NIPT, but also to PGD, FFPE, LQB, ... etc.
+WisecondorX is meant to be applicable not only to NIPT, but also to gDNA, PGD, FFPE, LQB, ... etc.

 # Manual